Skip to main content

 Export to TSV file

-Clicking on Export list to TSV file will export the phenotype list as a .tsv to any specified folder.
-This can then be used in the Explore Q/C tool to explore and uncover differences between cohorts.
+Clicking on Export list to TSV file will export the Phenotype List as a .tsv file to any specified folder.
+The TSV file can then be opened and used in other programs; for instance, the phenotype list can be opened and inspected in Excel, or it can be used in the Explore Q/C tool to explore and uncover differences between cohorts.